mukherjee08/heapx/README.md

   Controls heap ordering:
   - `False`: Creates a **min-heap** where the smallest element is at index 0
   - `True`: Creates a **max-heap** where the largest element is at index 0

-  Must match the heap type of input sequences when `sorted_heaps=True`.

 - **`cmp`** *(optional, callable or None, default=None)*
   Custom key function for element comparison.
 When provided: